IBM/ubiquity/supportedStorage.md

  * Directory (lightweight volumes only): This option sets the name of the directory to be created for a lightweight volume.
 This can also be used to create a lighweight volume from an existing directory.
 The directory can be a relative path starting at the root of the path at which the fileset is linked in the file system namespace.
     * Usage: directory=dir1

+## Ubiquity Service Access to IBM Spectrum Scale CLI
+Currently there are 2 different ways for Ubiquity to manage volumes in IBM Spectrum Scale.
+ * Direct access - In this setup, Ubiquity will directly call the IBM Spectrum Scale CLI (e.g., 'mm' commands).
+This means that Ubiquity must be deployed on a node that can directly call the CLI.
+ * ssh - In this setup, Ubiquity uses ssh to call the IBM Spectrum Scale CLI that is deployed on another node.
+This avoids the need to run Ubiquity on a node that is part of the IBM Spectrum Scale cluster.
+For example, this would also allow Ubiquity to run in a container.